JeyDotC/Hirudo/src/README.md

 1. Create a Folder in the *Modules/* directory of the App with the name of the module.
 2. Create a class with exactly the same name of the Module's folder.
 Such class must:
-    * Be in the `AppName\Modules` namespace, where 'AppName' is the name of your App.
+    * Be in the `AppName\Modules\ModuleName` namespace, where 'AppName' is the name of your App. and ModuleName is the name of the module.
     * Extend the `Hirudo\Core\Module` class.
 3. Create a *views/* folder in which to put the views associated to the module.
 This step is optional if the module renders it's results without recurring to